Automattic/newspack-custom-content-migrator/README.md

 ## Migrators

 Migrators are simple classes which provide export and import functionality for various types content.
-They register their export and import commands with the WP CLI.
+They register their actionable commands with the WP CLI.

-Create a migrator class/file modelled after an existing one, then add it to list in the main plugin file.
+To create a new migrator, use an existing one as a template, then add it to list of migrators in the main plugin file.